hyosung11/Launch-School/Courses/journal.md

    * [x] 4.
 JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 7
    * [x] 5.
 JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 8
    * [x] 6.
 JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 9
-   * [ ] 7.
+   * [x] 7.
+JS120 > Lesson 2: Functions, Objects, and Prototypes > Assignment 10
+   * [8] 8.
 Read _The Programmer's Brain_, Chapter 5: Reaching a deeper understanding of code

 3. Are there any blockers or impediments preventing you from doing your work?
    * I didn't get the Sales Engineer position at Greenshades which means I have to double down on a new job search or have a conversation with Sohee about studying full-time.